kunalshrivastavapune25/my-notes/Kubernetes/Workloads.md

     command: ['sh', '-c', 'chown www-data:www-data /var/www/html && chmod -R 755 /var/www/html']

-Deployment
+**Q3 What are Workloads?**
+Ans:**Workloads** -Workloads are controller objects that set deployment rules for pods.These controller objects represent the applications, daemons, and batch jobs running on your cluster.Based on the rules, Kubernetes performs application scheduling, scaling, and upgrade.\
+**Types of workloads**\
+**Deployments** : are best used for stateless applications.
+Pods managed by deployment workload are treated as independent and disposable.If a pod encounters disruption, Kubernetes removes it and then recreates it.\
+**DaemonSets** :     Daemonsets ensures that every node in the cluster runs a copy of the pod.
+For use cases where you're collecting logs or monitoring node performance, this daemon-like workload works best.\
+**ReplicaSets** : A ReplicaSet's purpose is to run a specified number of pods at any given time.\
+**StatefulSets** : Like a Deployment , a StatefulSet manages Pods, are best used when your application needs to maintain its identity and store data.An application would be something like Zookeeper - an application that requires a database for storage.\
+**Jobs** : Jobs launch one or more pods and ensure that a specified number of them successfully terminate.
+Jobs are best used to run a finite task to completion as opposed to managing an ongoing desired application state.\
+**CronJobs** : CronJobs are similar to jobs.
+CronJobs, however, runs to completion on a cron-based schedule.\

+**Q4 What are Deployments?**
-Deployment controller provides declarative updates for Pods and it manage stateless applications running on your cluster.
+Ans: Deployment controller provides declarative updates for Pods and it manage stateless applications running on your cluster.
 Deployments represent a set of multiple, identical Pods and upgrade them in a controlled way, performing a rolling update by default.
 A Deployment runs multiple replicas of your application and automatically replaces any instances that fail or become unresponsive.
 In this way, Deployments ensure that one or more instances of your application are available to serve user requests.

 Create a deployment:
 $ kubectl create -f nginx-deployment.yaml
 deployment.apps "nginx-deployment" created

 Display your deployments:
 $ kubectl get deployments
 NAME             DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE nginx-deployment 3         3         3            3           2m

 Get details of a deployment:
 $ kubectl describe deployment nginx-deployment

 Check the Pods:
 $ kubectl get pods
 NAME                                READY     STATUS    RESTARTS   AGE nginx-deployment-6cf94d8d7c-7bfpt   1/1       Running   0          3m
 nginx-deployment-6cf94d8d7c-9mqkv   1/1       Running   0          3m
 nginx-deployment-6cf94d8d7c-xnbnl   1/1       Running   0          3m

 Check status of the deployment:
 $ kubectl rollout status deployment/nginx-deployment
-deployment "nginx-deployment" successfully rolled out Update the deployment:
+deployment "nginx-deployment" successfully rolled out

+Update the deployment:
 $ kubectl set image deployment/nginx-deployment nginx=nginx:latest
-deployment.apps "nginx-deployment" image updated Rollback to previous revision:
+deployment.apps "nginx-deployment" image updated

+Rollback to previous revision:
 $ kubectl rollout undo deployment/nginx-deployment
 deployment.apps "nginx-deployment"